 PCB Current Calculator

 With the advancement of technology, size of electronics boards becomes miniature.
 This reduction in size arises the problem of heating and failure of printed circuit boards.
-Thus, optimal trace width while designing a PCB with the help of PCB current calculator is very important.
-Without working on the area of current carrying trace of copper on printed circuit board, the current cannot be increased otherwise it will melt the trace and fail the designed circuit.
-The standards were formed to address the problem and a generic standard became much popular among other.
-It is called “generic standard on printed board design”, often tagged as IPC-2221 and compiled by “Association Connecting Electronics Industries”.
-Some people also uses standard width calculators as provided by ANSI.
+Thus, optimal trace width while designing a PCB with the help of PCB current calculator.
+This is very important.
+Without working on the area of current carrying trace of copper on printed circuit board.
+The current cannot be increased otherwise it will melt the trace and fail the designed circuit.
+The standards were formed to address the problem.
+And a generic standard became much popular among other.
+It is called “generic standard on printed board design”.
+Often tagged as IPC-2221 and compiled by “Association Connecting Electronics Industries”.
+Some people also use standard width calculators as provided by ANSI.

-PCB current calculator estimates the current rating for given trace in PCB by using the area of trace, material available for conduction in that area i.e. thickness of copper trace and allowed rise in temperature.
-In PCB current calculator the area is proportional to the thermal conductivity of copper and inversely proportional to the rise in temperature.
+PCB current calculator estimates the current rating for given trace in PCB by using the area of the trace.
+It material available for conduction in that area, I.e. thickness of copper trace and allowed the rise in temperature.
+In PCB current calculator, the area is proportional to the thermal conductivity of copper.
+It inversely proportional to the rise in temperature.
 It is represented by following formula.

-Other factors that are taken account in PCB current calculator are clearance between traces on same layer.
-Clearance depends on the nature of circuit which is being designed i.e. dc circuit or ac circuit as well as voltage level which is being applied to the electronics components.
+Other factors that are taken account in PCB current calculator are clearance between traces on the same layer.
+Clearance depends on the nature of circuit which is being designed.
+I.e. DC circuit or AC circuit as well as voltage level which is being applied to the electronics components.